AdobeDocs/commerce-php/src/pages/developer/components/clear-directories.md

 ## How to clear the directories {#howdoi-clear-how}

-To only clear directories and not perform other actions, log in to the Magento server as the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">file system owner</a> and clear directories using a command like the following:
+To only clear directories and not perform other actions, log in to the Magento server as the <a href="https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html">file system owner</a> and clear directories using a command like the following:

 ```bash
 rm -r <magento_root>/generated/*/*